Obama attacks senators who rejected gun sale checks

 "These senators made their decision based on political fear and on cold calculations about the money of special interests like the National Rifle Association, which in the last election cycle spent around $25 million on contributions, lobbying and outside spending," Ms Giffords wrote in the New York Times.

 The expanded system of background checks, which had been the centrepiece of the president's agenda, was blocked by most Senate Republicans and some Democrats.

 Plans for a ban on assault weapons and high-capacity magazines have already been removed from the gun-control bill, amid lack of political support.
 Similar measures failed as amendments on Wednesday.

 A recent poll by CNN/ORC suggests that 86% of Americans support expanded background checks, but recent AP opinion surveys show support for generally stricter gun laws has dipped from a high of 58% in January to 48%.

 Patricia Maisch, a survivor of the 2011 Arizona shooting that killed six people and severely injured former Representative Gabby Giffords, shouted "Shame on you!" from the Senate gallery as the bill was blocked.

 The plan was considered as an amendment to a larger gun-violence bill in the Senate.
-The bipartisan deal was first brokered by Democratic Senator Joe Manchin and Republican Senator Pat Toomey.'A lie'
+The bipartisan deal was first brokered by Democratic Senator Joe Manchin and Republican Senator Pat Toomey.